AlexGimeno3/Gimeno_et_al_code/README.md

 # General info:
-This repository is associated with the paper [paper title, etc here].
+This repository is associated with the paper _Association of quantitative EEG during infant cardiopulmonary bypass with two-year neurodevelopmental outcomes_.

 # About analyze_files.py
-***Please note: this repository is intended to allow for reviewers/other researchers to examine the methodology in the paper [TITLE].
+***Please note: this repository is intended to allow for reviewers/other researchers to examine the methodology in the paper _Association of quantitative EEG during infant cardiopulmonary bypass with two-year neurodevelopmental outcomes_.
 It has not been validated for clinical use.
 Please DO NOT use it for any medical purposes.***

 This code was designed to import raw EEG files (specifically, .edf files), process them, and then build a GUI to allow for tailored analysis.
 The purpose of this document is to provide the reader with more methodological detail than is possible in the main manuscript or supplementary materials.
-Details for each .py file are provided at the top of each file.

 # Pre-analysis
 ## Downloading EDF files